zzolo/tilemill-viewer/README.md

   * Rendering tiles through this interface will take just as long as through Tilemill.
   * As Tilemill does not output tilejson, there's no good way to get the interactive parts, like tooltips, legends, etc.
   * Pulling in base maps from Mapbox Street, OSM, and MapQuest.

+## Todo

+Since the JSONP is not available, there should be a server side component (or a manual script) that will scrape the data from Tilemill.
+This would also allow for a easy way to import all the maps into the viewer and not have a need to manually add the IDs.

 ## Technologies Used